vgmtrans/vgmtrans/src/value/formats/SculptSoftSnes/DriverNotes.md

 a zero envelope gate despite a long sequence wait.
 Curves and DSP GAIN advance every physical frame independently of either counter.

-Independent fixed assignments are supported, including an allocation mask containing a single voice.
-Sharing a DSP voice between tracks is diagnosed.
-Moving a track between voices or allocating from multiple voices can leave overlapping voices with independent envelopes; those commands stop the affected track with a diagnostic.
-Random pattern commands also stop their track with a diagnostic.
-Their generator is advanced by the host polling loop, so the selected path is not determined by the sequence bytes alone.
-Other tracks continue.
-These limitations affect several logo/special cues and some ordinary music;
+Tracks can select a fixed DSP voice or allocate from a voice mask.
+Moving a track between voices or allocating from multiple voices can leave overlapping voices with independent envelopes.
+The random-pattern generator is advanced by the host polling loop, so the selected path is not determined by the sequence bytes alone.
-the compatibility table below distinguishes them.

 ## Later sequence revision